LandonSchropp/generate/readme.md

 npx -p yo -p @landonschropp/generator-eslint yo @landonschropp/eslint --help
 ```

 You can run any of these generators independently.
-However, please be aware that some
-generators have dependencies.
-For example, the ESLint generator requires Babel to be installed.

 ## Development